 1939 -- 1943: College and a Dose of Reality

 Liegl recommended further study, but he had little reason to expect that she would ever win an orchestral position.
-In 1939 major orchestras were mostly closed to women other than harpists.
+In 1939 few major orchestras hired women other than harpists.
 Doriot applied to the Curtis Institute of Music, but she was rejected.

 That summer at the Interlochen Music Camp, Howard Hanson, director of the Eastman School of Music, offered her a scholarship.
 At Eastman she got a preview of the music world.
-For four years, she auditioned to play principal flute in the school orchestra.
+Four times, she auditioned to play principal flute in the school orchestra.
 She never won.
-She did, however, develop sufficient skills to win the 2nd flute job with the National Symphony in Washington.
+However, she did develop sufficient skills to win the 2nd flute job with the National Symphony in Washington.

 1943 – 1946: Washington, New York and Frank Sinatra

-In 1943 WW II was raging, and conductors were happy to hire women to fill positions vacated by men.
-Some were forced out when the men returned from the war, but National Symphony conductor Hans Kindler felt differently.
-“The women had proved themselves not only fully equal to the men,” he said, “but sometimes more imaginative ... and cooperative.”
+During WW II, conductors were happy to hire women to fill positions vacated by men.
+Some women were forced out when the men returned from the war, but National Symphony conductor Hans Kindler said: “The women had proved themselves not only fully equal to the men, but sometimes more imaginative ... and cooperative.”

-During her two years with the National, she studied with the principal flute of the Philadelphia Orchestra, William Kincaid, then considered one of the best flute teachers in the United States.
+During her two years with the National Symphony, Doriot studied with William Kincaid, principal flute of the Philadelphia Orchestra, then considered one of the best flute teachers in the United States.

 She also played in the Paramount Theatre jazz band that accompanied Frank Sinatra.
 The pay was good, the level of musicianship was high, the flute parts interesting.
 “Sinatra was really an artist,” she said.
-“Very good jazz singers are true artists: they never do the same thing twice.”
+“Good jazz singers are true artists: they never do the same thing twice.”

 In 1946, she played principal flute in an orchestra for a touring ballet troupe.
 It was gratifying artistically, but the tour folded in Dallas.
 Seeking better opportunities, she took a train to Los Angeles.